 Can't pay for things because of COVID-19?
 Many people are trying to figure out how to afford school when they are facing additional financial hardship due to a sudden loss of wages or additional health care costs.
 Here are some ways to receive assistance:

 - Our Financial Aid office can help students navigate federal and state loans, grants, and scholarships – and they can help review existing aid packages to see if students may qualify for more aid if their income has changed since they first applied

 - Our Foundation office has emergency grants for students in financial crisis, as well as quarterly scholarships to help pay for tuition, books, and fees

 - Our Benefits Hub connects students with financial resources, food, transportation, and housing support

-- The Federal CARES Act has provided additional emergency funds for students experiencing financial challenges due to COVID-19
+- The Federal CARES Act has provided additional pandemic assistance funds for students experiencing financial challenges due to COVID-19

 - The Employment Security Department has adopted some emergency rules to relieve workers whose employment has been disrupted by the virus

 - Learn more about various financial resource options from the Washington State Department of Financial Institutions

 - Students feeling overwhelmed or stressed are encouraged to access support from the Counseling Center by calling (206) 546-4594.

 - Employees can access support from the state Employee Assistance Program